QuantEcon/jupinx/docs/index.md

 $ jupinx -w source_directory
 ```

-To view the results of this command, use
+To view this website,  use

 ```
 $ jupinx -s source_directory